 Zonemaps is a new performance feature in Exasol 8 that allows the database to decrease I/O and computation cost of some queries.

-Exasol distributes table data across nodes, where each node logically splits the table into multiple blocks of contiguous data rows.
-Each such block (consisting of a smaller span of rows) is called a segment and typically contains data that is inserted around the same time.
-As data volume grows (adding rows to a table), the number of segments that make up each table increases.
+Exasol distributes table data across nodes, where each node logically splits the table into multiple contiguous-rows objects.
+Each such object (consisting of a partial span of the total table rows) is called a segment and typically contains data that is inserted around the same time.

 Using the zone record, the database determines if data in a segment for a particular column cannot satisfy a predicate, for example

 column_date > 2023-01-01.
 In this case, data processing can skip the whole segment, avoiding I/O and CPU costs.
 This can provide performance improvements on many queries.

 Exasol automatically enables zonemaps on each partition column in the database.
 Zonemaps promise the best performance when similar data is grouped into segments, and this is the function of Exasol partitioning.
 Whenever a query contains a supported predicate on a column with zone records (in this automatic case, any partition column), they are used to exclude segments containing data wholly unable to satisfy the predicate from the table scan.

 Zonemaps may also be used without partitioning.
 For this, you must enable zonemaps manually on a column using this syntax: